 Private dam maintenance and management in emergencies

-There are more than 30 000 privately owned dams in South Australia.
-Some of these dams would pose a significant safety threat to downstream communities if they were to fail.
-Private dam owners often overlook their responsibility to maintain their dams, increasing the risks to downstream communities.
-Guidelines aimed at providing dam owners and emergency responders with more information about preventing and responding to such hazards have been recently developed for public use.
+There are more than 30,000 privately owned dams in South Australia.
+Some of these dams could pose a significant safety threat to downstream communities if they were to fail.

 - Private dam maintenance and management in emergencies fact sheet: provides a short overview of the issues, what to do and what not to do.

 - Private dam maintenance and management in emergencies: a comprehensive guideline to dam maintenance and management during emergencies.

 - A rapid risk assessment template: to assist dam owners to assess the risk of dam failure